allardlab/AllardLabManual/source/blog_project_org2025.rst

 1. You need to be on a branch to edit that branch.
 All other branches are untouchable from your current branch.
 2. Any action involving multiple users (pull request, merge), I do on the GitHub.com web interface

-The transition to PI-as-decision-owner.
+Transition to PI-as-decision-owner.
-No matter how big the team is, at some point, near peer-review manuscript submission, one person (the PI) takes role as final decision-owner.
+No matter how big the team is, at some point, near peer-review manuscript submission, one person (the PI/Corresponding) takes role as final decision-owner.
+..
    Towards the end, we strive for a *culture* of concensus and discussion, but a *policy* of clear decision-ownership, so we don't get stuck in never-ending decision making, so things can actually get done.
-My sacred principle, in order to be honest to my job of contributing new knowledge into the scientific world, is this: Whenever I think, "wouldn't it be nice to do more before submitting?", I always remind myself, the world doesn't benefit from something you didn't share!
+My sacred principle, in order to be honest to my job of contributing new knowledge into the scientific world, is this: Whenever I think, "wouldn't it be nice to do more of *x* before submitting?", I always remind myself, the world doesn't benefit from something you didn't share!

 Revisions!
 ---------